 This little NSW surf town, just two hours south of the Gold Coast, punches well above its weight when it comes to dining.
-From overachieving burger joints to degustation-style dining, Neapolitan pizzerias and homely Turkish cafes, these six eateries promise to please all kinds of palates.
+From overachieving burger joints to degustation-style dining, Neapolitan pizzerias and homely Turkish cafes, these 10 restaurants promise to please all kinds of palates.

 Address: 27 Coldstream St, Yamba, NSW, 2464

 In the mood for something low-key?
 This modest little cafe, squeezed in next door to a real estate agency, could be the answer.

 It’s hard to pin down Sweet N Spicy’s exact cuisine, which veers a little all over the place, but there’s a definite pan-Asian lean… think Vietnamese beef salad, Thai-style choo chee prawns and Malaysian chicken curry, with some arancini, buffalo wings, and beef empanadas thrown in for good measure.

 Beyond the food, it’s the warm, friendly and efficient service that keeps diners coming back for more; well, that and the option to BYO wine.

 A Neapolitan-style pizzeria, Drift has amassed a loyal legion of followers for its high-end pizzas, which are lovingly assembled using free-range charcuterie, organic Australian stone-milled flour, and artisanal cheeses.

 It’s definitely become one of the best restaurants Yamba has to offer.
 Even the spirits in its cocktails are top-shelf and paired with housemade syrups and fresh cold-pressed juices.

 The wine list has been carefully curated too, pleasing even the most discerning of oenophiles with its smattering of pét-nats and generous cross-section of old and new world wines.